 When your kids are young, they should not have their own email accounts.
 It is advisable to share any of the parents’ email id instead.
 Even when they are mature enough to have their online accounts, ask them to share their passwords.

 Instruct them never to reply to any message or email from a stranger.
 Place a computer in a place where the screen is visible to you, and also create a guideline about ‘digital device usage.’

 Warn your child about the dangers of online relationships

 Despite having a caring family, at a certain age, teenagers might start seeking affection outside their homes.
 Social media – being a convenient medium, provides them with the opportunity, and kids are too naïve to understand the dangers of it.

 Use parental control apps

 Bit Guardian Parental Control gives you a lot of control over your child’s devices, offering you visibility into how kids are using their devices.
 They allow you to block inappropriate apps, to prohibit app download, to limit the screen time.

 An online predator aims to entice and exploit the kids by leading them into believing that they are more caring and understanding than their own parents.
 A predator creates a fictional personality that kids start depending upon.

 When faced with reality, the kids harbor feelings of guilt and shame in addition to the chances of being harmed physically and emotionally.
 Parents need to teach their children to use technology responsibly and pick up the skills that help them identify online predators.

-Instill healthy internet habits in your child and use parental control apps to make them successful digital citizens.
+Instill healthy internet habits in your child by downloading parental control apps to make them successful digital citizens.